 7.2.1.0 RTP payload formats for media

-RTP is the transport protocol for continuous streaming of MBS Packet distribution.
+RTP is the transport protocol for continuous media streaming using the MBS Packet Distribution Method.
 RTP provides means for sending real-time or streaming data over UDP and is already used for the transport of PSS in 3GPP.
 RTP provides RTCP for feedback about the transmission quality.
 The transmission of RTCP packets in the downlink (sender reports) is allowed.
 In this version of the specification, RTCP RR shall be turned off by SDP RR bandwidth modifiers.
-Note that in the context of MBMS detection of link aliveness is not necessary.
+Note that in the context of MBS, detection of link aliveness is not necessary.

 7.2.1.1 RTP payload formats for media